Steak, wine, and wilderness at the end of the world

 Argentina is the second-largest country in South America, and one of 18 “megadiverse” nations in the world.
 It has four distinct geographical regions: The Andes, the North, the Pampas, and Patagonia.
 Wine lovers head to the eastern foothills of the Andes to find fertile vineyards, while animal lovers set their sites on the pristine wilderness of Patagonia—home to sea lions, pumas, and much more.
 Every tour to Argentina must pass through its immensely livable capital city, Buenos Aires, where European architecture blends seamlessly with the Latin American way of life.

 Argentina can only be described as “audacious”—and wonderfully so.
-From the defiant wilderness of Patagonia to the sensual display of Tango in Buenos Aires, this country holds nothing back.
+From the defiant wilderness of Patagonia to the sensual display of Argentine tango in Buenos Aires, this country holds nothing back.
 Sip mate tea like a true “porteño” in the electric capital city, or ride horseback through the Pampas grasslands like the fabled gauchos.
 A trip to Argentina is worth traveling to the end of the world for—literally—it’s up to you if you ever want to return.

 Translated as “Land of Fire,” Tierra del Fuego is a subpolar archipelago off the tip of South America whose capital, Ushuaia, is known as the world’s southernmost city.
 Visit the Tierra del Fuego National Park where the Altos Andes meet the Patagonian Forest to see black-necked swans, grey foxes, and penguins.
 Hike through glaciers or sail the Beagle Channel—just be sure to bring a jacket as temperatures rarely rise above 48°F.